xaviripo/bachelor-thesis/agda/README.md

 # Agda

 This folder contains developments written in Agda.
 In order to try out such programs, we offer a system to manage multiple Agda versions and libraries.

 The quick way to get started with Agda is through the Docker images offered by [Ting-gian Lua](https://hub.docker.com/r/banacorn/agda/).

-To make using them even easier, in this directory we offer a binary file called `run` which calls Docker and manages possible dependencies for you.
+To make using them even easier, in this directory we offer an executable file called `run` which calls Docker and manages possible dependencies for you.
 The prerequisites are:

 - Docker
 - Python 3